kdshea/SEI-Project-1-Tetris/README.md

 ## Day 3
-Clean up CSS: group together repeating styles, use variables for colors and fonts to make them easier to change later
+x Clean up CSS: group together repeating styles, use variables for colors and fonts to make them easier to change later

-Write out variables in JS to target elements
+x Write out variables in JS to target elements

-Make arrays in JS for shapes and orientations of pieces
+x Make arrays in JS for shapes and orientations of pieces

-Pseudocode for necessary functions
+x Pseudocode for necessary functions

-Add data attribute for what row each grid div is in.
+x Add data attribute for what row each grid div is in.
 When # of divs with same row # data AND class occupied reaches 10 the row should clear

 ## Day 4

+Write out click events for buttons and keyboard

+Order to code functions:
+  Start button
+  Random piece
+  Move piece
+  Fall interval

+  Pause button
+  Resume button

+  Landing

+  Left
+  Right
+  checkRows
+  Edge check

+  High scores
+  quit game
+  End game

+  Rotate

 ## Day 5